 Since they are relatively new to the registered agent business, perhaps they can be forgiven for a few missteps.
 Although the service itself is very good, they have chosen to use a two-tiered pricing model, which means add-on services like compliance alerts cost extra.

-Purchasing the same services that are included with the basic Northwest Registered Agent package (such as recieving service of process and LLC formation service) costs $149 once you’ve added on the extra layer of pricing.
+Purchasing the same services that are included with the basic Northwest Registered Agent package (such as receiving service of process and LLC formation service) costs $149 once you’ve added on the extra layer of pricing.
 You can save some money and get better service with Northwest Registered Agent, but if ZenBusiness changes their pricing policy, they may compete for the top spot.

-If you'd like to understand more about ZenBusiness and their services, please read our full ZenBusiness review.
+If you'd like to understand more about ZenBusiness and their services, please read my full ZenBusiness review.

 IncFile offers a good budget service that covers all the basics.
-They can be trusted to accept service of process and legal documents on behalf of your company and they are responsible enough to keep your personal information off the public record and they make sure that your business stays in good standing with the Vermont Secretary of State..
+They can be trusted to accept service of process and legal documents on behalf of your company, they are responsible enough to keep your personal information off the public record, and they make sure that your business stays in good standing with the Vermont Secretary of State.

-On the downside, they don’t offer compliance alerts and fall in between Harbor Compliance and Northwest Registered Agent in terms of pricing.
-At $119, IncFile is more expensive than Harbor Compliance, which offers a more comprehensive budget service, and is just a few dollars less than Northwest which has substantially better customer service.
+On the downside, they don’t offer compliance alerts, and they fall in between Harbor Compliance and Northwest Registered Agent in terms of pricing.
+At $119, IncFile is more expensive than Harbor Compliance, which offers a more comprehensive budget service, and is just a few dollars less than Northwest and their substantially better customer service.

 6. Rocket Lawyer

 Rocket Lawyer is a younger, cheaper version of LegalZoom.
 They offer the same wide array of online legal services as their more famous cousin and can also give you a street address in Vermont and accept service of process on behalf of your business, along with the other essentials of a registered agent service required to keep a good standing with the Vermont Secretary of State.